Alan Moore: Friends and hobbies

 Moore is a member of Northampton Arts Lab and takes walks with the novelist Alistair Fruish.
-He is also a friend of writer Neil Gaiman, whom he once called Neil "Scary Trousers" Gaiman due to his reaction as he described the script of From Hell.

 Political views

 Moore politically identifies as an anarchist, and outlined his interpretation of anarchist philosophy, and its application to fiction writing in an interview with Margaret Killjoy, collected in the 2009 book, Mythmakers and Lawbreakers:

 In December 2011, Moore responded to Frank Miller's attack on the Occupy movement, calling his more recent work misogynistic, homophobic and misguided.
 Worldwide, Occupy protesters adopted the Guy Fawkes mask from V for Vendetta.
 The mask has also been adopted by Anonymous, Egyptian revolutionaries, and anti-globalization demonstrators.
 Moore described Occupy as "ordinary people reclaiming rights which should always have been theirs" and added:

 Moore is a member of The Arts Emergency Service, a British charity working with 16- to 19-year-olds in further education from diverse backgrounds.

 In August 2016, Moore endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 In the 2017 general election, Moore expressed guarded support for the Labour Party, mainly due to the left-wing socialist Corbyn being elected leader, although he does not vote as a matter of political principle.
-In November 2019, Moore again expressed guarded support for Labour, even going so far as to say that he would be voting for the first time in over forty years.
+In November 2019, Moore again expressed guarded support for Labour, saying that he was voting for the first time in over forty years.
 "Although my vote is principally against the Tories rather than for Labour," he wrote, "I'd observe that Labour's current manifesto is the most encouraging set of proposals that I've ever seen from any major British party.
 Though these are immensely complicated times and we are all uncertain as to which course we should take, I'd say the one that steers us furthest from the glaringly apparent iceberg is the safest bet."